kingsathurthi/cloudnative-k8s-workshop/README.md

-# AWSWorkshop.io Workshop - CoreStack
+# KCD Chennai Workshop - 2022

-This is the repository to generate the AWS/Puppet Workshop from and execute with Hugo.
+This is the repository to generate the KCD Chennai 2022 Workshop from and execute with Hugo.

 ## To Execute.
 Hugo is leveraged as the site generator. https://gohugo.io/about/what-is-hugo/